HubTou/conjuguer/README.md

 The results are only as good (or bad) as what's included in the dictionary used.
 The data in both the ABU and DELA dictionaries obviously contains errors, often on the same verbs...
 I do not know yet the proportion of correct conjugations.

+When converting from a dictionary format to the other, you'll lose semantics information (such a +z1, +AE, etc.).

 ## BUGS
 There are probably lots of peculiarities that would need specific processing,